 The introduction and expansion of railways meant a standardized time was needed, however, to ensure that trains were running smoothly.
 GMT was adopted across Great Britain as ‘railway time’ in 1847.
 This is why a second hand was added to The Exchange’s clock.
 Bristol would officially adopt GMT in 1852, but we can’t imagine the confusion that must have been caused.
 In 1880, GMT legally became the UK’s standard time, with British Summer Time (BST) later adopted in 1916.

 So the next time you’re running 10 minutes late for something, just say you’re running on Bristol Time.
+If no one believes you, just point them to The Corn Exchange clock.
 That will be our excuse anyway.